We know what SLS and SLES are and what products they are in. So why are they bad for your skin?

-When you wash or apply products with these surfactants, you allow the natural grease which ties the skin cells together to be washed away.
+Natural grease which ties the skin cells together might reduce when you wash or apply products with these surfactants..
 As such, it leaves gaps between skin cells, allowing water to escape.

 If your skin cannot produce the natural grease fast enough to plug the gaps or is continually washed away, water will escape at a much faster rate than your body can replace in the affected section of skin.

 This is why using SLS or SLES is bad for the skin.
 It allows water loss and leaves the barrier to water loss broken.
 This can leave your skin dry or even caused eczema.